yadav-saurabh/qrGrid/packages/core/README.md

 # Zqr Core

 This package serves as the foundational component for encoding QR codes, utilized by all other zqr packages.
 For maximum customization and full control over QR code generation, it is recommended to use this core package directly.
 For detailed examples, see the [web examples](https://github.com/yadav-saurabh/zqr/tree/main/examples/web)

-## Features

-- Fast
-- Typescript
-- No Framework
-- Zero Dependency
-- Customizable

 ## Installation

-All the Zqr packages are available through [jsr](https://jsr.io/)
+All the Zqr packages are available through [jsr](https://jsr.io/@zqr)

 ```bash
 # deno